-Cataloguing of the occidental medieval manuscripts of the Göttingen State and University Library - Project details (Handschriftenkatalogisierung)
+Cataloguing of the occidental medieval manuscripts of the Göttingen State and University Library - Part 2 - Project details (Handschriftenkatalogisierung II)

 Göttingen State and University Library possesses almost 450 occidental medieval manuscripts which cover a wide range of subjects.
 After the library was founded in 1734 as a collection for scholarly research, almost all of the medieval manuscripts were gradually acquired at auction sales to complement the universal library’s holdings of printed books.
 In the 18th century they were shelved together with modern manuscripts according to a broad subject classification.
 Thus, they document the reception of medieval knowledge by scholars in the time of Enlightenment.

 The six-years-project’s aim is to catalogue all 231 medieval Latin manuscripts in the classes Historia, Historia literarum, Historia naturalis, Juridica, Philolologia, Philosophia and Theologia and the 74 medieval vernacular manuscripts in all subject classes.
 The cataloguing is based on the Deutsche Forschungsgemeinschaft's standards for manuscript cataloguing and the work will be shared by two cataloguers.
 Insufficiently indexed written sources and their material evidence will be catalogued to meet to present research requirements.